merkleID/covid-domains/README.md

-Now protecting your browsin experience from 68280 domains Now protecting your browsin experience from 68305 domains Now protecting your browsin experience from 68323 domains
+Now protecting your browsin experience from 68280 domains Now protecting your browsin experience from 68305 domains Now protecting your browsin experience from 68323 domains Now protecting your browsin experience from 68338 domains